 I heard an interesting statistic on the radio this morning-most Americans would be willing to take a 5 percent pay cut in order to work from home.
+This is something that may intrigue entrepreneurs; not only could they save money on staff wages, but costs on renting an office space could be lowered.
+Although it may seem like there is no argument as to why businesses would want to be stationed at a rented office, many entrepreneurs still see the need for a professional and reputable office address to maintain the respect that business partners and customers have for the company.
+However, with virtual offices becoming ever more prevalent, which you can learn more about at https://www.fuer-gruender.de/blog/virtual-office-geschaeftsadresse/, it seems that working from home may grow even more over the next few years.
 I’ve been working from my home for 25 years now and must admit that I really wouldn’t want to work anywhere else.
 However, I started thinking about the whole concept of a pay cut after the radio announcer finished and thought that we’re looking at the issue from the wrong perspective.
 Sure, the 5 percent pay cut is real, but is it actually a pay cut?
 Let’s examine that for a moment.
 The 5 percent pay cut to work at home would result in the following savings:

 - Reduced driving needs, which means lower insurance

 - Less gas used

 - Less wear and tear on the car

 - Lower cost, more nutritional eat-at-home lunches